 As is traditional, we’ll start with the good bits – and there’s plenty of ‘em!

-Pricing options – GetResponse has a really good selection of price options; meaning that there’s something to suit every budget and, every size business.
+Pricing options – GetResponse has a really good selection of price options; meaning that there’s something to suit every budget and, every size company.

 Features – You really would be hard pressed to find an email marketing system with as many great and innovative features as GetResponse.
-Features such as the landing page creator, the webinar creator and the automations set this app way ahead of the competition.
+Features such as the landing page creator, the webinar creator and the automations set this email marketing software way ahead of the competition.

 Deliverability – GetResponse’s deliverability rates are pretty darn superior compared to its competitors, making it a really reliable choice.